← Blog

 3. Restore should heal, not just paste

-Restoring from a backup isn’t just dumping text back in.
-Just in case, Quillium performs a “healing restore” that recovers your annotations—revisions, comments, suggestions—along with the text.
+Restoring from a backup isn’t just dumping text back into the editor.
+In case of something going wrong, Quillium performs a “healing restore” that recovers your annotations—revisions, comments, suggestions—alongside the text itself.

 It works by remembering the actual text content at each annotation’s position, not just the position.
 After the document is restored, it searches for each of those text fragments in the new document.
 If found, the annotation is re-attached at its correct position.
 If not found, it’s placed at the beginning with a warning rather than silently dropped.
 For revisions with nested content, the healing process goes deeper, validating and re-anchoring at every level.

-One subtle detail: the restore is specially tagged so the suspicious change detector doesn’t trigger on it.
-Without this, restoring a backup would look like a massive deletion and create a circular loop of warnings.
+One subtle detail: the restore is specially tagged so the suspicious-change detector doesn’t trigger on it.
+Without that tag, restoring a backup would look like a massive deletion and create a circular loop of warnings.

 4. Time travel is always available

-Version history isn’t an afterthought buried in a menu.
-It’s a full browsing experience: every snapshot is reconstructed as a read-only editor so you can see exactly what you’d be restoring before you commit to it.
-Restoring requires two clicks—first to select, second to confirm—so you can’t accidentally roll back by mis-clicking.
+Version history isn’t an afterthought buried in a menu; it’s a full browsing experience where every snapshot is reconstructed as a read-only editor, so you can see exactly what you’d be restoring before you commit to it.
+Restoring requires two clicks—first to select, second to confirm—so an accidental mis-click can’t roll you back.

-Yeah: it’s just like Google Docs.
-Named checkpoints are never auto-pruned—only unlabeled automatic snapshots get cleaned up.
-And if storage grows large, Quillium warns you at 1 GB and lets you prune by count or by age.
+Named checkpoints are never auto-pruned, and only unlabeled automatic snapshots get cleaned up.
+If storage grows large, Quillium warns you at 1 GB and lets you prune by count or by age.

-The result: it’s not just “we recover from crashes.”
-It’s that you can browse and preview any point in your document’s history, and the system is quietly creating recovery points for you in the background.
+The result is that you can browse and preview any point in your document’s history, while the system quietly creates recovery points for you in the background.

 Undo

-One of the biggest responses to reliability is “why not just use undo?”
-We all know undo is ephmeral, meaning that once you leave (or accidentally crash out of a document), there is no more history.
-Except for Quillium: you can undo as much as you want.
+One of the most common questions about reliability is “why not just use undo?”
+The usual answer is that undo is ephemeral; once you leave the document, or accidentally crash out of it, there’s no more history.
+Quillium is the exception, since you can undo as much as you want and the history survives across sessions.

-But most importantly, if you’re using undo for what most artists use undo for, you don’t need to with Quillium.
-I’ve written before about why the undo button is a lie, but that’s more of a philosophical angle; this blog post is about reliability.
+But most importantly, if you’re using undo for the kind of thing most writers use undo for, you mostly don’t need it in Quillium.
+I’ve written before about why the undo button is a lie, though that post takes a philosophical angle where this one is about reliability.

 How annotation undo works